hedge-dev/UnleashedRecomp/README.md

 Given it is not possible to run the game where the Flatpak is stored, the game data will be installed to `~/.var/app/io.github.hedge_dev.unleashedrecomp/data`.
 The Flatpak build will only recognize this directory as valid.
 Feel free to reuse this data directory with a native Linux build if you wish to switch in the future.

+If you wish to move this data to another location, you can do so by creating a symlink from this directory to the one where you'll migrate your installation to.

 ### How can I improve performance?

 You can lower the values of some of the following graphics options to improve performance.
 Other options may help, but these usually have the biggest impact: